symfony/symfony-docs/best_practices/creating-the-project.rst

 But a bundle is *meant* to be something that can be reused as a stand-alone piece of software.
 If UserBundle cannot be used *"as is"* in other Symfony apps, then it shouldn't be its own bundle.
-Moreover InvoiceBundle depends on ProductBundle, then there's no advantage to having two separate bundles.
+Moreover, if InvoiceBundle depends on ProductBundle, then there's no advantage to having two separate bundles.

 .. best-practice::